-At Most Once: Ensuring unique XIDs
+At Most Once: Providing unique XIDs

-- How to ensure that the xid is unique? - 1.
-Combine a unique client ID (e.g., IP address) with the current time of day - Combine unique client ID with a sequence number Suppose the client crashes and restarts.
-Can it reuse the same client ID?

-3. Big random number
+- 1. Combine a unique client ID (e.g., IP address) with the current time of day - 2.
+Combine unique client ID with a sequence number - Suppose the client crashes and restarts.
+Can it reuse the same client ID? - 3.
+Big random number (probabilistic, not certain guarantee)